Cherry Magic Drama Summary

 Drama Review Score: 9.5

 Cherry Magic comes pretty close to being the perfect BL series.
 This charming romantic comedy hits all the right spots with a creative story, a cute couple, and a cheerful relationship dynamic.
-The tone is relentlessly positive, featuring two main characters who are kind, empathetic, and supportive towards each other.
+The tone is relentlessly positive, achieving the perfect fusion of gentle humour and heartwarming sentimentality.
+The story features two main characters who are kind, empathetic, and supportive towards each other.
 It’s comforting to watch a sweet, lighthearted romance where two nice guys fall in love.

 What I appreciate about Cherry Magic is its boundless imagination.
 The unique premise allows for many fun comedic scenarios to take place.
 Every time the two leads touch, Adachi can hear Kurosawa’s over-the-top mushy thoughts about his secret crush.
 These scenes are handled delicately, so that they feel funny and adorable rather than invasive and humiliating.
 You will actually end up liking Kurosawa more because his inner thoughts are so pure and innocent.